dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 Remove the two `"launchUrl": "swagger",` lines from the *Properties/launchSettings.json* file.
 When the `launchUrl` isn't specified, the web browser requests the `/` endpoint.

-Run the app, `Hello World!` is displayed.
-The updated *Program.cs* file contains a complete app.
+Run the app. `Hello World!` is displayed.
+The updated *Program.cs* file contains a minimal but complete app.

 ## Add NuGet packages